Spreading of a local excitation in a Quantum Hierarchical Model: Numerical Results

 As $h \gg J$, the single-particle picture is justified and we have $n(x,t) \approx |\psi(x,t)|^2$.
 This is the case of Fig. \ref{fig:figure3}, in which we show the evolution of $n(x,t)$ for $h=40J$ and $\sigma=1$.
 In agreement with Eq.~\eqref{eq:universal_scaling_psiofxandt}, the dynamics is localized in the first few sites and the defect is unable to spread along the tree.
 Moreover, since $h$ is pretty large $S^z_{(N,1)}$ is well conserved.
 The sites which are further from the initial position of the defect, along the branches of the binary tree, show exponentially slow dynamics and suppressed wave-function modulus.

 In Fig. \ref{fig:figure4} we show the evolution of the time-averaged probability $\left<P(r,t)\right>$ as function of $JT$, for some values of $h$ and $\sigma=1, 2$.
-The dashed horizontal lines marks the theoretical predictions for strong field given in Eq. \eqref{eq:time_av}.
-As expected, for decreasing values of $h$, the number of defects along the chain is no more a conserved quantity, i.e. \be \sum^L_{x=1} \frac{1}{2}\left(1-\ev{\sigma_x^z}{\Psi(t)}\right) \neq 1, \ee thus pair production becomes important, and the full many-body state is starting to leave the single spin-flip manifold.
+The dashed horizontal lines marks the theoretical predictions for strong field given in Eq. \eqref{eq:time_av}. \commentas{In addition to this, in Fig. \ref{fig:figure4_new} we plot $\left<P(r,t)\right>$ as a function of $r$ for some values of $h$, for large enough values of $JT$ such that the average number of particle is settled to a stationary value.} As expected, for decreasing values of $h$, the number of defects along the chain is no more a conserved quantity, i.e. \be \sum^L_{x=1} \frac{1}{2}\left(1-\ev{\commentas{\sigma^z(x)}}{\Psi(t)}\right) \neq 1, \ee thus pair production becomes important, and the full many-body state is starting to leave the single spin-flip manifold.
 We note that for small values of $r<3$ the prediction holds also for values of $h$ not that far from the critical value $h_c$, i.e. $h_c(\sigma=2)\approx0.52J$ and $h_c(\sigma=1)\approx1.28J$\,\cite{Monthus_2015}.
 On the other hand, at large distances, and for small values of the transverse field $h$, the agreement with the single-particle approximation is getting worst since the pair production becomes the relevant mechanism in generating defects.

 Finally, in Fig. \ref{fig:figure6}, we inspect how the universality relation in Eq.~\eqref{scaling} is getting violated by varying the magnetic field $h$ and the hierarchical distance $r$.
 Again, we find a good agreement with the single-particle prediction for small values of $r$ (a part from small deviations due to finite-size effects) up to larger re-scaled times $2^{-r\sigma} J t$, as far as we keep $h$ sufficiently large.